Wacky404/wacky-dev-env/README.md

-# Wacky's Dev Environment 💻
+# Wacky's Dev Environment - MacOS

-> In case of a nuclear strike on a state that no one cares about, my config shall live on.
-### ✨ If your looking at this, try to garner some inspiration ✨
-> This config is specifically tailored for my needs and wants on MacOS.
-As of right now
-> I'm currently developing in Python, C++, and C. I tried to keep my NeoVim fairly 'light'.
+why are you looking at this, its terrible...

+### Less is More

+> The terminal has everything you already need, you just don't know the command yet.
+> So with that being said, less is more.
+The terminal is the central focus.
+Tmux and Neovim
+> are the supporting characters.

+### Languages

+Python (first love), Go, Typescript (i have to), Lua, Bash, C, C++(first language)

 ### My Essentials:

+> - tmux & neovim for coding
 > - treesitter
 > - telescope
 > - lsp, linting, formatting; seperated
 > - autocompletion
-> - terminal integration (.zsh btw)
+> - terminal integrations (.zsh btw)
 > - markdown preview; for readme and notetaking
 > - latexmk

-🛑 If you want to see my keybindings and current color scheme 🛑
+🛑 If you want to see my keybindings and current color scheme, its in nvim/core folder🛑
-> navigate to keymaps.lua
->
-> navigate to colorscheme.lua
-> *some of my keybindings are also included in the setup of the plugin